Etiquette Old and New

 All accomplishments have the one great merit of giving a lady something to do, something to preserve her from ennui; to console her in seclusion, to arouse her in grief; to compose her occupation in joy.
 And none answers this purpose much better than fancy work or even plain work.”

 ”Sketching and archery stand first among out-door amusements.
-They are healthy, elegant, and appropriate to the feminine character; while, first thoughts of mammas! – they assemble rather than exclude the younger members of the other sex.”
+They're healthy, elegant, and appropriate to the feminine character; while, first thoughts of mammas; – they assemble rather than exclude the younger members of the other sex.”

 How many men reading the following passage will sigh for the good old days when they really were gods?

-“When Pater Familias asserts his rights, standing with his coat-tails spread before the fire, which he hides from everybody else, we cannot, dare not object openly, but we certainly feel chilled, inwardly, by his solemn dignity, and outwardly by the deprivation of calorific.”
+“When Pater Familias asserts his rights, standing with his coat-tails spread before the fire, which he hides from everybody else, we cannot, daren't object openly, but we certainly feel chilled, inwardly, by his solemn dignity, and outwardly by the deprivation of calorific.”

 ”But when a man finds that his lively badinage suits a band of merry, lissome girls, he must not be so wild as to rush at papa with the same kind of banter.”